Volunteer to rebuild schools in the Helambu region, Nepal and help underprivileged children

 - All internal travel, food (2-3 meals per day), accommodation and local guides.

 - Post-project excursions: Whitewater rafting, Chitwan National Park with Elephants, Crocodiles, Hippopotamuses, Ox Cart tour and Jeep Safari.
 (Prices are flexible if you don't want to do these)

 - Any vaccinations you might need

-For further information please contact either Seonni Patel or Chris Nixon, the 2017/18 Project Leaders:
+For further information please contact either Tom Calcluth or Megan Lincoln, the 2018/19 Project Leaders:

 This project requires you to have a DBS certificate.
 For information on the DBS certificate please CLICK HERE